-The above management procedures and measures ensure our business are in compliance with relevant laws and regulations (e.g. the Law of the PRC on Product Quality, the Law of the PRC on the Protection of Consumer Rights and Interests, the Company Law of the PRC and the Contract Law of the PRC, etc.) while providing high-quality and customised services, so as to help target customers acquire, convert and retain consumers in a more effective and efficient manner, and to avoid compensation to consumers due to product quality problems, which causes damages to the finance and corporate brands of the Group.
+The Group strictly abides the Law of the PRC on Product Quality, the Law of the PRC on the Protection of Consumer Rights and Interests, the Company Law of the PRC and the Civil Code of the PRC related to products and services.
+At the same time, we provide high-quality and customised services, so as to help target customers acquire, convert and retain consumers in a more effective and efficient manner, and to avoid compensation to consumers due to product quality problems, which causes damages to the finance and corporate brands of the Group.
 During the Reporting Period, the Group has complied with relevant laws and regulations and no non-compliance cases related to service quality were found.